IIf you’re looking for a fun and educational activity for your preschooler, look no further than these Zoo Preschool Worksheets.

 This post may contain affiliate links.
 Please read our disclosure here.

 - Gg is for Giraffe

 - Gg is for Gorilla

 - Hh is for Hippo

 - Ll is for Lion

 - Small Manipulatives (optional)

-To get this letter recognition activity ready for your preschoolers, click on the button at the bottom of this page and fill out the form.
+To get this letter recognition activity ready for your preschoolers, fill out the form at the bottom of this page.

 Next, download and print the worksheets that you want to use.
 There is a set in color and one in black and white.